Languages, Literatures and Cultures, B.A.

 Total Credit Hours45

-Note: Only two GERM courses taught in English may apply to the major.
-German majors taking a course in English must do some of the readings in German.
+Note: Three courses taught in English may apply to the major.
+German majors taking a course in English must do some of the readings in German, where possible.
 GERM 398 may be repeated as topics vary.

 Students must score at least advanced-low on the Oral Proficiency Interview before their student teaching internship.